lappis-unb/BotFlow/README.md

 # BotFlow -  a platform for creating contents for Rasa chatbots

 ## About the project
-BotFlow is a platform developed by [LAPPIS](https://lappis.rocks) - Advanced laboratory of production, research and innovation in Software (FGA/UnB) to facilitate the creation and editing of content inserted in chatbots developed through the Implementation of the [Rasa](https://blog.rasa.com/) framework for development of chatbot.
+BotFlow is an interface developed by [LAPPIS](https://lappis.rocks) to help edit content of simple [Rasa](https://blog.rasa.com/) chatbots.

-This platform is part of a project done by a partnership with Brazil's Ministry of Citizenship, it is used to create the content for [Tais](https://github.com/lappis-unb/tais), a chatbot for the [culture incentive law](http://leideincentivoacultura.cultura.gov.br/).
+It was originally part of a project done in partnership with the Brazilian Ministry of Citizenship to create the content for [Tais](https://github.com/lappis-unb/tais), a chatbot for the [culture incentive law](http://leideincentivoacultura.cultura.gov.br/).

-* **Want to develop a chatbot using the RASA Framework?? ✏️** [Access Rasa Boiler Plate](https://github.com/lappis-unb/rasa-ptbr-boilerplate)
+* **Want to develop a chatbot using the RASA Framework?? ✏️** [Access Rasa Boiler Plate PTBR](https://github.com/lappis-unb/rasa-ptbr-boilerplate)

-* **Want to see BotFlow on pruduction?? 💻** [Access here](https://botflow.lappis.rocks)

 ## The Architecture

-The BotFlow is developed using React JS and Redux for the frontend layer.
+BotFlow is developed using React JS and Redux for the frontend layer.
 The backend is developed with Django REST, in the [BotFlow API repository](https://github.com/lappis-unb/botFlowAPI).

 The frontend is divided in Pages, Components and Ducks:
 * **Ducks** - The ducks folder contains the actions and reducers for Intents, Uttters and Stories.
 It configures the store and have all the functions needed for data manipulation and API connection.